lukeirwin03/BioI-Genome-Sequence/README.md

 # Known Bugs
 As of 11/17/21 there are no known bugs in the program.

+# References for this Repository
-[^1]: B. Yimwadsana and P. Artiwet, “On optimizing DNA sequence design for DNA logic and circuit,” TENCON 2018 - 2018 IEEE Region 10 Conference, 2018.
+[1] B. Yimwadsana and P. Artiwet, “On optimizing DNA sequence design for DNA logic and circuit,” TENCON 2018 - 2018 IEEE Region 10 Conference, 2018.